Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 MODULE

-For XDR Agent alerts, this field identifies the protection module that triggered the alert.
+For Cortex XDR agent alerts, this field identifies the protection module that triggered the alert.

 NGFW VSYS NAME